Inductees

 Louise O’Neal

-- O’Neal was the head women’s basketball coach at Southern Connecticut from 1962-1976.
-She revolutionized the women’s basketball program there, elevating it from a club sport in the 1960’s to a varsity sport in the 1970’s • O’Neal is the former president of the Eastern Association of Intercollegiate Athletics for Women
+- She revolutionized the women’s basketball program there, elevating it from a club sport to a varsity sport in the 1970s

-- She was the recipient of the 2004 WBCA Jostens-Berenson Lifetime Achievement Award
+- WBCA Jostens-Berenson Lifetime Achievement Award (2004)

-- She coached two players (Mary Anne O’Connor and Sue Rojcewicz) who played on the 1976 U.S. Women’s Olympic Team
+- She coached two players (Mary Anne O’Connor and Sue Rojcewicz), who played on the 1976 U.S. Women’s Olympic Team

-- In 2011, O’Neal was given the NACWAA Lifetime Achievement Award
+- NACWAA Lifetime Achievement Award (2011)

 Louise O’Neal

-O’Neal was the head women’s basketball coach at Southern Connecticut...
+O’Neal was the women’s basketball head coach at Southern Connecticut...

 Rick Insell

-- Insell has over 40 years’ experience coaching women’s basketball • He has more than 1,000 victories between both Shelbyville Central High School and Middle Tennessee State University
+- Over 1,000 victories between both Shelbyville Central High School and Middle Tennessee State University

-- From 1977 to 2005 as head coach at Shelbyville Central High School, he led his teams to 21 District Championships, 14 Regional Championships, 5 State Runner-ups, 10 State Championships, 2 USA TODAY National Runner-ups, and 2 USA TODAY National Championships
+- From 1977 to 2005, as head coach at Shelbyville Central High School, he led his teams to 21 District Championships, 14 Regional Championships, 5 State Runner-ups, 10 State Championships, 2 USA TODAY National Runner-ups, and 2 USA TODAY National Championships

-- In 1989 and 1991, he was named the USA Today National High School Coach of the Year
+- USA Today National High School Coach of the Year (1989, 1991)

 Rick Insell